 Insulin isn’t available in pill form.
 To work properly, it has to be inhaled or injected.
 If insulin were taken as a pill, it would be destroyed by your digestive system before it had a chance to work.

 Currently, there’s one type of inhaled insulin available in the United States.
 It’s rapid-acting and can be inhaled before meals.

 It’s not a suitable replacement for long-acting insulin, which can only be injected.

 There are multiple types of insulin available to treat type 2 diabetes.
 The different types vary in terms of:

 - how quickly they start to work

 - how long they last

-Talk to your doctor to learn which types of insulin are best for you.
+Talk with your doctor to learn which types of insulin are best for you.
 In some cases, you might need a combination of basal and bolus insulin.
 Premixed insulins containing both types are also available.

-Your recommended insulin regimen can vary, depending on:
+Your recommended insulin regimen can vary depending on: